Florida Man Intentionally Drove Ferrari 360 Into Ocean At Top Speed

-James A. Mucciaccio Jr., of Deerfield Beach was identified as the Florida man who drove his Ferrari 360 into the Palm Beach Inlet the day after Christmas.
+James A. Mucciaccio Jr., of Deerfield Beach, was identified as the Florida man who drove his Ferrari 360 into the Palm Beach Inlet the day after Christmas.

 The driver was reportedly racing his Ferrari at top speed before launching himself and his vehicle into the Atlantic Ocean.